-If you’d like to do something for Nottinghamshire’s sick, injured and vulnerable animals and birds, that may otherwise die, you could think about helping Animal Accident Rescue Unit!
+If you’d like to do something for Nottinghamshire’s sick, injured and vulnerable animals and birds, why not support the Animal Accident Rescue Unit?
 We’re like-minded people doing something positive, life-saving and life-changing for the county’s animals.

 We’re always looking for volunteers.
-All sorts of individuals with all sorts of skills are needed and welcomed.
-Depending on your time and your interests, there’s a You-shaped niche in our Charity!
+Depending on your time and your interests, there’s a ‘you-shaped niche’ in our charity!
 Not all of the roles are hands-on with the rescued creatures we deal with.
-There’s fund raising, campaigning, team involvement, administration.
-You could develop your strengths and gain extra skills within the Charity.
+There’s fund raising, campaigning, team involvement and administration.
+You could develop your strengths and gain extra skills within the charity.

 Training for the specific roles and encouragement are always available.

-Please note that we’re unable to offer paid employment, school holiday or work experience, student on- site learning experience, a career in animal welfare or placements for award schemes, so please don’t ask.
+Please note that we’re unable to offer paid employment, school holiday or work experience, student on- site learning experience, a career in animal welfare or placements for award schemes.

 But you may choose to be there to care for the animal or bird:

-- as a driver to collect it and take it to the vet
+- As a driver to collect and take it to the vet

 - Looking after a dog or cat in your home as it starts on the road to recovery